IBMStreams/streamsx.monitoring/tests/cloud-test/README.md

 ### Create Application Configuration

-Test applications require an application configuration with the name "monitor".
+Test applications require an application configuration with the name "monitoring".
-The "monitor" application configuration needs to have a single property with the name "credentials" containing the JSON from the Streaming Analytics service credentials.
+The "monitoring" application configuration needs to have a single property with the name "credentials" containing the JSON from the Streaming Analytics service credentials.

 # Run the tests